SkipTransit/mturk-suite/README.md

 - The HIT workspace can be scrolled to and resized to your screen on/off toggle in the extension dropdown
 - Queue page shows the total value of HITs for that page
 - Automatically accept the next HIT checkbox can be toggled to be checked automatically in the extension dropdown

+# Known Issues Chrome
+- Not all inputs validate paste worker id

+# Known Issues Firefox
+- Not all inputs validate paste worker id
+- Exporting HITs not working in HIT Finder
+- All copy to clipboard events fail